From L-R: Brian Philson, Ed St. John, Chris Jurasek, Becky Womboldt, Tim Monroe, and Laura Jurasek

 Tim provides leadership and oversight for Highfields’ treatment services.
 These include residential treatment, home-based counseling, family preservation, mental health services, family violence prevention and treatment, wraparound, afterschool programming and the Ingham Academy and Pride programs.
 Tim’s most recent affiliation with Highfields began in 1989 (he also worked for Highfields from 1980-85 as a residential and family counselor).
 From 1989-93 Tim served as a Treatment Coordinator in the residential program.
 In 1993 Tim became the Director of Community Services, Clinical Director 2007 and was appointed to Vice President in 2012.
 Tim has a bachelor’s degree in psychology from Western Michigan University and a master of social work degree from Michigan State University.
 Tim also provides insurance based mental health treatment for Highfields, internal and external training, and is an instructor for Lansing Community College.

-Director of Residential Services
+Director of Community Services

-Director of Fund Development
+Fund Development Director

-Edward St. John, MBA
+Ed St. John, MBA

 Director of Finance

-Director of Quality and Education
+Director of Quality and Education, Mindfulness and Meditation Coordinator

 Becky began working for Highfields as a Home Based Therapist in 2006.
 In 2008, Becky joined the Jackson/Hillsdale Multisystemic (MST) Team as a MST Therapist.
 Becky then expanded the Highfields MST program by developing a MST team serving Livingston (2012) and Washtenaw (2017) counties.
 In 2019, Becky was promoted to the Director of Quality and Education position along with the newly developed position of Mindfulness and Meditation Coordinator.
 Becky earned a BA in Interdisciplinary Community Relations and a BA in Psychology from Michigan State University and a Master’s in Social Work from Wayne State University.